Provisions and manages virtualization host to be used to host database containers.

 LXC Containers

 Handling lxc containers is a new feature added to the CMON Controller and the s9s command-line tool.
-The basic functionality is available and tested, containers can be created, started, stopped, deleted, even creating containers on the fly while installing clusters or cluster nodes is possible.
+The basic functionality is available and tested, containers can be created, started, stopped, deleted, and even creating containers on the fly while installing clusters or cluster nodes is possible.

-For the lxc containers, one needs a container server, a computer that has the lxc software installed and configured and of course needs a proper account to access the container server from the CMON Controller.
+For the lxc containers, one needs a container server, a computer that has the lxc software installed and configured, and of course needs a proper account to access the container server from the CMON Controller.
 One can set up an lxc container server in two easy and one not so easy steps:

 - Install a Linux server and set it up so that the root user can ssh in from the Cmon Controller with a key, without a password.
 Creating such access for the superuser is of course not the only way, it is just the easiest.